rayylin/Material-Planning-/README.md

 #Result
 How should we determine when and what amount of material should we order?
-We could use the amount required minuses the total amount of inventory on-hand *we should order: required amount-(on-hand + in-transit) We could use Slack to determin when should we order.
+We could use the amount required minus the total amount of inventory on-hand *we should order: required amount-(on-hand + in-transit) We could use Slack to determine when should we order.
 If there is a positive slack, we could order later, thereby avoiding the shortage of storage space.
 If there is a lead time for ordering raw material, we just need to add lead with the Duration.

 "ES": Earliest Start
 "EF": Earliest Finish
 "LF": Latest Finish
 "LS": Latest Start
-"SK": Slack, how much time you could delay without violation of deadline.
+"SK": Slack, how much time you could delay without violating the deadline.

 ![image](https://user-images.githubusercontent.com/58899897/194224785-f3b11c84-cbd2-449a-876e-7b19447c2b00.png)

-For example, we could order the material of C and I later without the violation of deadline
+For example, we could order the material for C and I later without violating the deadline

 Another example: